What is a good death?

-Earlier this year, a group of researchers in California reported that they had analysed more than 30 academic studies that had all tried to define a good death.
+A group of researchers in California have reported that they had analysed more than 30 academic studies that had all tried to define a good death.
 From their review, they came up with 11 core ideas expressed by patients, family and health-care professionals.

 Of most importance was being free of pain with the appropriate religious or spiritual arrangements in place.
 Other common themes were dying with a sense of emotional well-being, passing with dignity and the feeling of ‘completion’ or ‘closure’.

 The leader of the study, Dr Dilip Jeste of the University of California San Diego School of Medicine, said people don't like to talk about death in detail, but that they should.
 “It's important to speak honestly and transparently about what kind of death each of us would prefer,” he said.